Building Lasting Relationships.

 Charitable Trust

-A charitable trust provides needed funds to a charity of your choice and can lower the amount of estate and gift tax exposure, benefiting both a nonprofit as well as your financial goals.
+A charitable trust provides needed funds to a charity of your choice and can lower the amount of estate and gift tax exposure, benefiting both the nonprofit as well as your financial goals.
 A sub-category of this type of trust is a charitable remainder trust.
 This type of trust gets funded during the donor’s lifetime and offers financial benefits while benefiting the charity after the donor’s death.

 Contact Us Today

-Riddell Law Group can answer your questions about trusts and how they may benefit your estate plan.
+Our attorneys at the Riddell Law Group can answer your questions about trusts and how they may benefit your estate plan.
 Call us at 941-366-1300 to schedule an appointment or reach us through our contact form.